favonia/cloudflare-ddns/README.markdown

         # Change them once manually if you want to switch them
 ```

-`CLOUDFLARE_API_TOKEN` should be a Cloudflare API token, not the older global API key used by some other tools.
-Create one from the [API Tokens page](https://dash.cloudflare.com/profile/api-tokens), typically using the **Edit zone DNS** template.
-If you also use [WAF lists](https://developers.cloudflare.com/waf/tools/lists/custom-lists/), add the **Account - Account Filter Lists - Edit** permission.
+<p id="cloudflare-api-token"><code>CLOUDFLARE_API_TOKEN</code> should be a Cloudflare API token, not the older global API key used by some other tools.
+Create one from the <a href="https://dash.cloudflare.com/profile/api-tokens">API Tokens page</a>, typically using the <strong>Edit zone DNS</strong> template.
+If you also use <a href="https://developers.cloudflare.com/waf/tools/lists/custom-lists/">WAF lists</a>, add the <strong>Account - Account Filter Lists - Edit</strong> permission.</p>

 The `user: "1000:1000"` line sets the user and group IDs that the container runs as, and you can change those two numbers to match your system.
 The `cap_drop`, `read_only`, and `no-new-privileges` lines add extra protection, especially when you run the container as a non-superuser.